jagregory/abrash-zen-of-asm/src/chapter-07.md

     jnz   ASCIIToEBCDICLoop
 ```

-Besides being small and fast, `xlat` has an advantage in that byte-sized look-up values don't need to be converted to words before they can be used to address memory.
+Besides being small and fast, `xlat`{.nasm} has an advantage in that byte-sized look-up values don't need to be converted to words before they can be used to address memory.
 (Remember, *mod-reg-rm* addressing modes allow only word-sized registers to be used to address memory.)
 If we were to implement the look-up in the last example with *mod-reg-rm* instructions, the code would become a good deal less efficient no matter how efficiently we set up for *mod-reg-rm* addressing:

 ```nasm
     sub   bh,bh       ;for use in converting a byte in BL